hydrogenjs/hydrogen/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/hydrogen-cli.svg)](https://npmjs.org/package/hydrogen-cli)
 [![License](https://img.shields.io/npm/l/cli.svg)](https://github.com/ShailenNaidoo/hydrogen/blob/master/package.json)

-> Hydrogen is experimental at this point, looking to get it into beta soon. **Only working on Linux!**

 ## 🕶 Features

 - ⚡ **Millisecond Builds**.
 With the global average attention span being 8 seconds, why wait seconds for your builds when you can wait milliseconds.
 Read the SLA.